kimberleyrogers/wordle-clone/README.md

 I'm most proud of the function I built to ensure that words with repeat letters display with the correct colour (green/yellow/none).
 This process tested my understanding of Javascript, my patience and required approximately 74,840 console.logs

-## Future Iterations - features I'd like to add
+## 🤖 FUTURE

-+ A keyboard to help track which letters you've used
++ A keyboard - to track which letters you've used
 + Make the 'wordle' title dance on hover or on load
 + Make the error/win/lose message dance on load
 + Light mode button to reverse black and white of the page
 + Hard mode - where user must include the green/yellow letters used in the previous turn

+## 🪳 BUGS
++ Not fully responsive, best played on desktop